Kamzie/Remote-execution-script/README.md

 - Perform a dry run to simulate execution without actually running commands (using `-n` flag).
 - Specify a custom server file location using the `-f` flag.

+## Prerequisites

+This script assumes you've already established SSH key-based authentication on your servers.
+This involves generating an SSH key pair on your main PC using `ssh-keygen` and distributing the public key to each server using `ssh-copy-id`.
+This allows the script to connect to the servers without requiring a password for each execution.

 ## Installation

 1. Save the script content as `08_remote_execution.sh`.